Learn About Rankings From An SEO Specialist

 And during that process, which is commonly called the purchasing journey or buyer's journey, whomever initiates the search will be likely to consult with a team of associates and managers before they decide what's best for their company.
 There will be a lot of back and forth and a lot of questions and concerns that need to be addressed among that purchasing team.

 If there is ample information about the product or service they're considering, and it's organized in a way that all members of the purchasing team will find relevant and accessible, their purchasing journey is likely to be that much faster and easier.

 If they are considering several possible sellers and one clearly appears to be more knowledgeable and accommodating to their potential buyers' needs and research process, that's going to go a long way in inspiring trust.
 It's also likely to keep potential buyers returning to their website and spending considerable time engaging during each visit.

-Image the dwell time you'd gain if one of your optimized pages managed to provide comprehensive information on your expertise, how your offering works, and how it would benefit a buyer?
-What if that page also answered many common questions and helped your website visitor become a more informed potential buyer who felt good about talking to and purchasing from you?
+Imagine the dwell time you'd gain if one of your optimized pages managed to provide comprehensive information on your expertise, how your offering works, and how it would benefit a buyer?
+What if that page also answered many common questions and helps people become more informed potential buyers who feel good about talking to and purchasing from you?

 What if, in addition to helpful text content, your optimized page included rich media like images and video to keep them on your website longer?
 What if you gave them more features to engage with, including a comprehensive catalog, RFQ features, and more?

 What if you used your website pages to address the varied needs and concerns of the different types of buyers who comprise one purchasing team?
 What if your content served as a resource to make life easier for prospects at multiple stages of the purchasing process — from those who are just starting out to those who are just one step away from requesting a quote or contacting you to place an order?